 If you’re asylum application is successful — and you’re granted permission to stay as a refugee, or you’re granted humanitarian protection — you’ll get a Biometric Residence Permit (BRP), which can be issued in your new name (as on your deed poll).

-You can only use a new (different) name on your registration / naturalisation certificate if —
+You can only use a new (different) name on your BRP if —

 - you’re a recognised refugee or stateless person

-- you’d be at risk of harm unless your name is changed, e.g. due to you being a victim of crime (such as domestic violence) or a vulnerable witness
+- you’d be at risk of harm unless your name is changed, e.g. owing to you being a victim of crime (such as domestic violence) or a vulnerable witness

 - there are other exceptional circumstances that would seriously and adversely affect your life in the U.K. unless your name is changed

-If none of these conditions applies to you, we’d recommend that you change your name (and sign your deed poll) after you’ve become a British citizen.
-You can pre-order your deed poll now, if you wish, but you should wait to sign the document until when you’re a British citizen.
+If none of these conditions applies to you, we’d normally recommend that you change your name (and sign your deed poll) after you’ve become a British citizen.
+You can pre-order your deed poll now, if you wish, but it’s better to sign the document once you’re a British citizen.
 (The deed poll will only take effect once it’s been signed.)

 If you’re a dual national (i.e. British and another nationality), HM Passport Office will only issue a British passport in your new name if —

-- you also update your passport / national identity card / travel document from your other country of nationality (to be in your new name); or
+- you also update your passport from your other country of nationality (to be in your new name)

 - you seek to give up (“renounce”) your other nationality

-Foreign nationals who cannot update their passport / EEA identity card to be in their new name
+Foreign nationals who cannot update their passport to be in their new name

-As a foreign national resident in the U.K., you can change your U.K. documents and records (e.g. driving licence, NHS records, etc.) to be in your new name — using your deed poll as proof of your change of name — so long as you’re also able to update your Biometric Residence Permit (BRP) (if you’re required to hold one) to be in your new name.
+As a foreign national resident in the U.K., you can change your U.K. documents and records (e.g. driving licence, NHS records, etc.) to be in your new name — using your deed poll as proof of your change of name — but you won’t normally be able to update your Biometric Residence Permit (BRP) (if you’re required to hold one) to be in your new name.

 If you’ve got a BRP, it needs to be kept up-to-date (in your correct name).